 [BAKER &

 The beans...
-I'd let him go, I know, he'd my beans.
+I'd let him go, I know, stolen my beans.
 I was him crawl, over the wall-! bang!
 Crash!
 A flash!
-Well, that's story, Never Anyway, at The big day came, And I my claim.
-"Oh, don't away the baby," They and screeched, But I did, And I hid her she'll never be reached.
-And father cried, And mother died.
-When for extra I it was a pleasure- I said, "Sorry, I'm not mollified."
-And I a little spell on them- You, too, That your family always be a barren one...
+Well, another story, mind- Anyway, at The big day came, And I my claim.
+"Oh, take away the baby," shrieked and screeched, But I did, And I hid her Where never be reached.
+And father cried, And your died.
+When for measure- I admit it was a I said, "Sorry, I'm not mollified."
+And I a little spell on them- You, too, That your family Would be a barren one...
 How you do that?

-And when mother died, father deserted you.
-Your father was no so why should you be?
+And when mother died, Your father you. father was no father so why should you be?

-So no more fuss And no more scenes And my garden You see my nectarines!
-But I'm you the same I kings and queens: Don't ever never Mess with my greens! the beans.
-Yeah, but why do we have to go to the village?
+So there's no more And there's no scenes And my thrives- You see my nectarines!
+But I'm telling you the I tell kings and Don't never ever around with my greens! the beans.
+Yeah, but why do we have to go to the next

-MOTHER] Because, everyone in village, knows the cow hasn't given a of milk in weeks.
+[JACK'S Because, in this village, knows the cow hasn't a drop of milk in weeks.

 cheating!

 [JACK'S starving, Jack!
-Don't you understand Now, not to accept less than five pounds for her.
+Don't you that?
+Now, you're not to accept less five pounds for her.
 Are you to me?

 Yes.